-An example Scan Chain timing diagram is shown in Figure 87.
+Two possible examples for the Scan Chain timing diagram are shown in Figure 87 and Figure 88.
 The specific timing parameters guaranteed by the Baseboard are shown in Table 28 and timing parameters guaranteed by the OCP NIC 3.0 card are shown in Table 29.
 The parameters assume operation with a 15 pF load between 0 °C and 85 °C. The values are relaxed when compared to the 74LV165 datasheet and allows system implementers to use alternate implementations (such as a CPLD) instead of discrete logic parts.
-The data shall be latched by the baseboard on the falling edge of the clock.
+If the waveform in Figure 87 is implemented, the first DATA_IN bit (bit 7 on Byte 0) shall be sampled before the first rising edge of the clock that follows LD# signal rising edge.
+If the waveform in Figure 88 is implemented, the first DATA_IN bit shall be latched by the baseboard on the falling edge of the clock.
+For both examples, each subsequent DATA_IN bit shall be latched by the baseboard on the falling edge of the clock.
+DATA_OUT shall be driven by the baseboard such that that sufficient setup/hold time is assured to the OCP NIC 3.0 card.
+Note that the first bit that is shifted on DATA_IN is 0.7 (bit 7 on the least significant Byte) while the first bit that is shifted on DATA_OUT is 3.7 (bit 7 on the most significant Byte).

-Figure 87: Example Scan Chain Timing Diagram
+Figure 87: Scan Chain Timing Diagram Example 1